-(1) Educational facilities shall include:

-(a) Classrooms, laboratories and conference rooms adequate in number, size and type according to the number of students and educational purposes for which the rooms are used;

-(b) Offices and conference rooms available and adequate in number and size to meet faculty needs for individual student counseling and faculty meetings;

-(c) Space provided for secretarial staff, files, storage and equipment;

-(d) Telephones, computers, equipment and support adequate in number and capacity to conduct program business.

-(2) Educational services and resources shall include:

-(a) Adequate secretarial services;

-(b) Adequate library services, holdings, and electronic learning resources;

-(c) Adequate student support services such as academic advising, financial aid advising, and academic bookstore services;

-(d) Adequate technology to support teaching and learning.

-(3) Institutions offering distance nursing education programs shall provide ongoing and appropriate technical, design, and production support for faculty members and technical support services for students.

-(4) Selection of practice sites shall be based on written criteria established by faculty including a requirement that the practice sites shall be fully approved by the appropriate accreditation, evaluation or licensing bodies, if such exist.

-(5) There is a written agreement that is in effect between the authorities responsible for the educational program and the nursing service or other relevant service of the practice site.
-The agreement shall include but not be limited to provisions that:

-(a) Ensure that faculty members have authority and responsibility to select appropriate learning experiences in collaboration with practice site; and

-(b) Clearly specify whether or not clinical teaching associates will be provided by the site, and how they will be selected and function.
+- (1) Educational facilities shall include: - (a) Classrooms, laboratories and conference rooms adequate in number, size and type according to the number of students and educational purposes for which the rooms are used; - (b) Offices and conference rooms available and adequate in number and size to meet faculty needs for individual student counseling and faculty meetings; - (c) Space provided for secretarial staff, files, storage and equipment; and - (d) Telephones, computers, equipment and support adequate in number and capacity to conduct program business. - (2) Educational services and resources shall include: - (a) Adequate secretarial services; - (b) Adequate library services, holdings, and electronic learning - (c) Adequate student support services such as academic advising, financial aid advising, and academic bookstore services; and - (d) Adequate technology to support teaching and learning. - (3) Institutions offering distance nursing education programs shall provide ongoing and appropriate technical, design, and production support for faculty members and technical support services for students. - (4) Selection of practice sites shall be based on written criteria established by faculty. - (5) There is a written agreement that is in effect between the authorities responsible for the educational program and the nursing service or other relevant service of the practice site.
+The agreement shall include but not be limited to provisions that: - (a) Ensure that faculty members have authority and responsibility to select appropriate learning experiences in collaboration with practice site; - (b) Clearly specify whether or not clinical teaching associates will be provided by the site, and how they will be selected and function; and - (c) The practice sites shall be fully approved by the appropriate accreditation, evaluation or licensing bodies, if such exist.

 Hist.: NER 4-1985, f. & ef.
 7-10-85; NB 1-1990, f. & cert. ef.
 4-2-90; Renumbered from 851-020-0076; NB 4-1996, f. & cert. ef.
 9-3-96; BN 1-2001, f. & cert. ef.
 2-21-01; BN 3-2008, f. & cert. ef.
-6-24-08
+6-24-08; BN 17-2010, f. & cert. ef.
+11-29-10